cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/memory_mapped_io_note.rst

       MAP_GROWSDOWN
          Used for stacks.
 Indicates to the kernel virtual memory system that the mapping should extend downward in memory.

-      MAP_HUGETLB (since Linux 2.6.32)
-         Allocate the mapping using "huge pages."
-See the Linux kernel source file :file:`Documentation/vm/hugetlbpage.txt` for further information.

       MAP_LOCKED (since Linux 2.5.37)
          Lock the pages of the mapped region into memory in the manner of :manpage:`mlock(2)`.
 This flag is ignored in older kernels.